Information

 All visitors except New Zealanders require a visa.
 There are several visa options for people who want to visit Australia as a tourist.

-ETA (Visitor) is designed for travelers who want to visit Australia for tourism, holidays, recreation or informal studies or training.
+ETA (Visitor) is designed for travelers who want to visit Australia for tourism, holidays, recreation or informal studies and training.
 The visa is valid for up to 3 months and a service fee of AUD 20 is applied.
-Residents from the following countries are eligible to apply for ETA: Andorra, Austria, Belgium, Brunei, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong (SAR), Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malaysia, Malta, Monaco, The Netherlands, Norway, Portugal, Republic of San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom - British Citizen and British National (Overseas), United States of America and Vatican City.
+Residents from the following countries are eligible to apply for ETA: Andorra, Austria, Belgium, Brunei, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong (SAR), Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malaysia, Malta, Monaco, The Netherlands, Norway, Portugal, Republic of San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom – British Citizen and British National (Overseas), United States of America and Vatican City.

-Tourist Visa is for people who want to visit Australia for holiday or recreation, visit family and/or friends or study for up to three months.
+Tourist visa is for people who want to visit Australia for holiday or recreation, visit family and/or friends or study for up to three months.
 Travelers may apply for a stay up to 12 months or shorter.
 There might be charges applicable.
-In order to apply for the visa there are certain health, health insurance, financial and character requirements.
+In order to apply for the visa there are certain health, insurance, financial and character requirements.
 Here you can find more information about the Tourist Visa.